HotaruCMS/HotaruCMS/content/plugins/tags/readme.txt

 Description
 -----------
-With this plugin you can see tags on posts, filter posts by tag, and view an RSS feed for each tag.
+With this plugin you can add tags, see them on posts, filter posts by tag, and view an RSS feed for each tag.

 Instructions
 ------------